BH088 - Bachelor of Engineering (Civil and Infrastructure) (Honours)/Bachelor of Business

 You will undertake project courses OENG1167 Engineering Capstone Project Part A, OENG1168 Engineering Capstone Project Part B and CIVE1223 Systems Engineering for Civil Engineers, in which you will conduct research projects that can be analytical, experimental, design or computational in nature (or some combination of these).
 The capstone experience undertaken in OENG1167 Engineering Capstone Project Part A and OENG1168 Engineering Capstone Project Part B will give you the opportunity to integrate, critically reflect on and consolidate what you have learnt in your program

-You can also broaden your skillset by completing a minor in Engineering Enterprise and Project Management, Smart Construction, Geomechanics, Sustainable Water Management or Humanitarian Innovation.
+You can also broaden your skillset by completing a minor in Engineering Enterprise and Project Management, Smart Construction, Geomechanics, Sustainable Water Management, Engineering Innovation & Design or Humanitarian Innovation.

 The Bachelor of Business is a generalist business education degree that prepares you for careers in diverse business professions and environments, within a global context.
 The degree is flexible, allowing you to develop generalist business knowledge or undertake more focused studies through a choice of majors, minors and cross-disciplinary study options.
 As a graduate of this program, you will develop the skills and knowledge for employment in large corporations, government, small to medium enterprises and small business, and not for profit organisations.